North Slope Borough Property Taxes

 The median home value in North Slope Borough, Alaska is $219,600, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in Alaska?
+How does North Slope Borough rank for property taxes in Alaska?

 Counties with Similar Tax Rates